mylad13/mylad13.github.io/_pages/about.md

 - **Autonomous Vehicles**: Investigating AI-driven solutions for safe, scalable, and efficient self-driving technologies, including perception, sensor fusion, path planning, and control algorithms for autonomous vehicles operating in real-world conditions.
 Interested in learning more and applying novel solutions for autonomous driving such as *Liquid Neural Networks* and *Generative AI*.

 ### What I Do
 Currently, my research at McMaster revolves around building scalable, AI-first frameworks for autonomous systems, with real-world applications ranging from search-and-rescue robotics to autonomous driving.
 I'm also deeply involved in teaching and mentoring, helping the next generation of engineers develop practical skills in control systems, robotics, and AI.
+Check out my [Publications](https://mylad13.github.io/publications/) and [Portfolio](https://mylad13.github.io/portfolio/) pages.

 ### General Interest and Activites
-- **Music**: I play bass guitar in our little [alternative rock band](https://youtube.com/@1297_), and we have performed several live shows in Toronto.
+- **Music**: I play bass guitar in an alternative rock band, and we have performed several live shows in Toronto.
 Music is a great way for me to practice mindfulness, offering a healthy separation from anxiety and worry.
 - **Languages**: I enjoy learning different languages (or at least words and phrases from them) and engaging with people from different cultures.
 In have also published translations of books and media from English to Farsi.
 - **Dungeons and Dragons**: I find D&D a truly fascinating way to explore different perspectives and live alternate lives beyond my own.
 It's a unique way to practice thinking outside-the-box and taking risks, without any real consequences! <sub>(hit me up for a one-shot)</sub>
 - **Cats!**